Description

 Flower Color: White

-Flower Time: April-May
+Flower Time: May

-Light: Part Sun to Part Shade
+Light: Full Sun to Full Shade